GeoGen: A Two-stage Coarse-to-Fine Framework for Fine-grained Synthetic Location-based Social Network Trajectory Generation: Evaluation

 \subsubsection{Fidelity Evaluation}

 The comprehensive quantitative results are presented in Table~\ref{tab:fidelity}.
 We found that traditional rule-based methods (SMM, TimeGEO, Hawkes) generally fall short, as their reliance on fixed statistical assumptions prevents them from capturing the complex, long-term behaviors from POI check-in trajectories.
 Designed for spatially continuous and temporally regular trajectory data generation, DiffTraj shows competitive performance on spatial metrics on dense urban datasets like FS-NYC, but performs poorly on the length metric due to the lack of awareness of discrete POI locations.
 Although the ControlTraj can model the connection between POIs as road segments, its incompatibility with temporally irregular data degrades the LBSN check-in trajectory generation quality.
 In contrast, our proposed model, GeoGen, significantly outperforms baselines across the four diverse datasets, highlighting its robustness and generalizability to generate high-fidelity LBSN trajectory data.
-For instance, on the FS-TKY dataset, GeoGen improves the second-best method by over 69\% (0.049 - 0.015 / 0.049) in the Distance metric and 55\% in the Radius metric.
-Similarly, it achieves a 38\% improvement in trajectory Length on the GW-STO dataset.
+For instance, on the FS-TKY dataset, GeoGen improves the second-best method by over 69\% in the Distance metric and 55\% in the Radius metric.
+Similarly, it achieves a 38\% improvement in Length on the GW-STO dataset.

-The Cumulative Distribution Function (CDF) curves in Figure~\ref{fig:fidelity} (and more results in the Appendix) show that GeoGen's distributions most closely align with those of the original data, confirming its effectiveness in capturing realistic check-in behavior patterns.
+The Cumulative Distribution Function (CDF) curves in Figure~\ref{fig:fidelity} for FS-TKY show that GeoGen's distributions most closely align with the original data, confirming its effectiveness in capturing realistic LBSN check-in behavior patterns.